heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

 chapter, build the image accordingly with the tag `java-udp-programming` and run the container with the name `java-udp-programming`.

+Which command(s) did you use to build the Docker image?

+Which command(s) did you use to run the Docker image?

 #### Publish the Docker image

 Just as seen in the
 [Docker and Docker Compose](https://github.com/heig-vd-dai-course/heig-vd-dai-course/tree/main/10-docker-and-docker-compose) chapter, publish your Docker image to the GitHub Container Registry.

+Which command(s) did you use to publish the Docker image?

 #### Create the Docker Compose file